Molokini: Recreation

 Because Molokini attracts many boats, the Hawaii State Division of Boating and Recreation established mooring buoys and "Day Use Mooring Rules" for Molokini to protect against damage from dropped anchors.

 Mythology

-In Hawaiian legend, Molokini was a beautiful woman.
-She and Pelé, the fire goddess, were in love with the same man.
+In Hawaiian legend, Molokini (translating to "many ties") was a beautiful woman.
+She and Pele, the fire goddess, were in love with the same man.
 The jealous Pele cut her rival in two and transformed her into stone.
+This act of vengeance is rumored to be the reason for the crescent-shaped Molokini crater.
 The woman's head is supposedly Puʻu Olai, the cinder cone by Makena Beach.

 History

 Potassium-argon dating indicates that Molokini erupted approximately 230,000 years ago.
 Archaeological evidence, primarily in the form of stone sinkers and lures, show that early Hawaiians visited Molokini to fish.
 They also likely harvested seabirds, eggs and feathers.

 During World War II, the United States Navy used Molokini for target practice, as its shape is somewhat similar to a battleship.
 In 1975 and 1984, the Navy detonated in-place unexploded munitions found within the crater, resulting in the destruction of large areas of coral.
 This resulted in a public outcry.
 A thorough search and manual removal of unexploded munitions to deep water was carried out by volunteer divers as a result.
 A 2006 survey found no evidence of unexploded munitions on the islet.
 As a result of the extensive target practice, the southwest rim of the islet is damaged.

 From the 1950s through the 1970s, commercial harvesting of black coral occurred in Molokini.
 In 1977 Molokini islet, the crater, and the surrounding 77 acre of underwater terrain were declared a Marine Life Conservation District (MLCD).